BLOG!

 3. Your attorney prepares and files an appeal brief.

-4. In your case, your attorney lists errors that were made during the oral argument.
+4. Your attorney provides a convincing oral argument that clearly lists errors that were made during the duration of your case.

 Appealing your conviction and sentence before a court and hearing your attorney’s answer to, “how often are court appeals successful,” may make you feel nervous and discouraged.

-For more thorough, accurate, and informative answers to the question, “how often are appeals successful,” it’s in your best interest to speak one-on-one with an experienced appellate attorney.
+For more thorough, accurate, and informative answers to the question, “how often are appeals successful,” it’s in your best interest to speak one-on-one with a Brownstone Law experienced appellate attorney.

 It’s always best to work with an attorney who understands the appeal process and knows how to present oral arguments during an appeal.

 The appeal process is often a misunderstood and complicated road for a defendant to venture down.
-In order to present your case straightforwardly, you need an experienced appellate attorney.
+The most important steps to take is ensuring you’ve got an experienced appellate attorney who’s well aware of the reasons for appeal approval and can present your case in a straightforward manner.

 SOURCES